Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Mixed Effects Random Forests

-Estimates for the area-level mean $\mu_i$ using MERFs from Equation (\ref{MERForig}) require unit-level auxiliary census data as input for $f$.
-In contrast to the linear BHF model by \citet{Battese_etal1988}, aggregated covariate data cannot directly be used for non-linear or non-parametric procedures such as RFs, as in general $f(\bar{\mathbf{x}}_{i}) \neq \bar{f}_i(\mathbf{x}_{ij})$.
-Although the access to auxiliary population micro-data for the covariates imposes a limitation for practitioners, not many methods in SAE cope with the dual problem of providing robustness against model-failure, while simultaneously working under limited auxiliary data \citep{JiangRao2020}.
-We propose a solution overcoming this issue by calibrating model-based estimates from MERFs in Equation (\ref{MERForig}) with weights that are based only on aggregated census-level covariates (means).
-The general idea originates from the bias-corrected transformed nested error regression estimator using aggregated covariate data (\textit{TNER2}) by \cite{Li_etal2019}.
-We build on their idea of using calibration weights for SAE based on EL \citep{owen1990empirical, QuinLawless1994, owen2001empirical} and transfer it to MERFs.
-As a result, our proposed method offers benefits of RFs such as robustness and implicit model-selection, while simultaneously working in cases of limited access to auxiliary covariate data.
+Estimates for the area-level mean $\mu_i$ using MERFs from Equation (\ref{MERForig}) require unit-level auxiliary population data as input for $f$.
+In contrast to the linear BHF model, aggregated area-specific auxiliary information ($\bar{\mathbf{x}}_{\text{pop},i}$) cannot directly be used for non-linear or non-parametric procedures such as RFs, as in general $f(\bar{\mathbf{x}}_{\text{pop},i}) \neq \bar{f}_i(\mathbf{x}_{ij})$.
+Although the access to unit-level auxiliary population data for the covariates imposes a limitation for practitioners, not many strategies to prevent model-misspecification in SAE consider simultaneously limited access to population-level auxiliary data.
+We propose a solution overcoming this issue by calibrating model-based estimates from MERFs in Equation (\ref{MERForig}) with weights that are based only on aggregated population-level auxiliary information (means).
+The general idea originates from the bias-corrected transformed nested error regression estimator using aggregated auxiliary data (\textit{TNER2}) by \cite{Li_etal2019}.
+We build on their idea of using calibration weights for SAE based on empirical likelihood and transfer it to MERFs.
+As a result, our proposed method offers benefits of RFs such as good predictive performance and implicit model-selection, while simultaneously working in cases of limited access to population-level auxiliary data.
 In short, our estimator for the area-level mean can be written as: